friendsofhyperf/components/docs/en/components/openai-client.md

 php bin/hyperf.php vendor:publish friendsofhyperf/openai-client
 ```

-This will create a `config/autoload/openai.php` configuration file in your project that you can modify as needed using environment variables:
+This will create a `config/autoload/openai.php` configuration file in your project, which you can modify using environment variables as needed:

 ```env
 OPENAI_API_KEY=sk-...
 ```

-Finally, you can use the `OpenAI\Client` instance from the container to access the OpenAI API:
+Finally, you can access the OpenAI API using the `OpenAI\Client` instance from the container:

 ```php
 use OpenAI\Client;